danlix2000/Kafka-debezium-strimzi-operator/README.md

 In this environemnt

-taint key is  "sku".
+- taint key is  "sku".
-taint value is "generalvm"
+- taint value is "generalvm"
+- nodeSelector - the label is agentpool with a value of customgen

 **Namespace creation and strimzi operator deploying using Helm**